Home

 Proper clarinet air support is crucial to a good, warm clarinet sound.

-Your not looking for information on clarinet air leaks, are you?
-If so, click here.
+If you are looking for information on clarinet air leaks, click here.

 Your clarinet is a wood WIND instrument, right?
 Quality air support is a must for several reasons: full, warm, controlled sound; proper generation behind articulation; good connections especially over the break and altissimo ranges.